-These tax changes don't apply to vans or pick-up trucks, either, as they qualify for light commercial vehicle (LCV) road tax, which is independent of car tax.
-This is rising to £275 for the 2021/22 financial year in line with inflation.
+These tax changes don't apply to vans or pick-up trucks, either, as they qualify for Light Goods Vehicle (LGV) road tax, which is independent of car tax.
+This has risen to £275 for the 2021/22 financial year in line with inflation.

 Road tax for cars registered from 1 March 2001 to 31 March 2017

-The Government first introduced emissions-based vehicle taxation in 2001, when it created tax bands for cars which increased the amount of road tax paid depending on the emissions produced by a car.
+The Government first introduced emissions-based vehicle taxation in 2001, when it created tax bands for cars which increased in amount depending on the emissions produced by a car.
 When the most recent road tax format changes took place on 1 April 2017, all cars registered in the previous way had their tax frozen at the following rates: